-Vancouver, June 23, 2021 – Leading Edge Materials Corp. (“Leading Edge Materials” or the “Company”) (TSXV: LEM) (Nasdaq First North: LEMSE) (OTCQB: LEMIF) announces second quarter results for the period ending April 30, 2021.
-All references to dollar amounts in this release are in Canadian dollars unless otherwise specified.
+Vancouver, June 22, 2022 – Leading Edge Materials Corp. (“Leading Edge Materials” or the “Company”) (TSXV: LEM) (Nasdaq First North: LEMSE) (OTCQB: LEMIF) (FRA: 7FL) second quarter results for the period ending April 30, 2022.
+All references to dollar amounts in this release are in Canadian dollars.

 Highlights During and After the Quarter